OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 0x00001400 6 str.verify
 ```

-It seems that we've find one method in 0x00000a38 (that was tagged two times) and one string in 0x00001400.
+It seems that we've found one method in 0x00000a38 (that was tagged two times) and one string in 0x00001400.
 Let's navigate (seek) to that method by using its flag:

 ```shell
 [0x000009c8]> s sym.Lsg_vantagepoint_uncrackable1_MainActivity.method.verify_Landroid_view_View__V